rokossovskytech/moon-app-docs/privacy-policy.md

+---
-# 🌙 Moon App — Privacy Policy
+title: "Moon App — Privacy Policy"
+permalink: /privacy-policy/
+---
 **Effective Date:** November 7, 2025

 This Privacy Policy explains how **Moon App** (“we”, “our”, or “us”) collects, uses, and protects your information when you use our iOS application.